icec-stella/gis/README.md

 ### Development

-For development, you can run the server with `nodemon`, which will automatically restart the server when file changes are detected.
+If you plan on making changes to the code, we recommend running the server with `nodemon`.
+This will automatically restart the server whenever a file is saved, so you don't have to do it manually.

 ```bash
 npm run dev